 Thus the form of something does not exist independently; it is not an entity in itself.
 Rather it is the specific pattern or structure or form of a thing which defines how it exists and functions.
 [It is different to be structured as a rock, tree, dog, or human.]
 Thus for Aristotle it makes no sense to talk of a soul or mind without a body, for the essence of a person is embedded and intertwined with their matter.
 You can’t take it out of the body.
 [And to think Roman Catholic natural law theory is Aristotelian through and through.]

 The only exception is that divine intellectual functioning may take place without a body.
 Yet it is hard to see how this could be the case.
-For example even if computers think without bodies their thought still depends on material components.
-Disembodied thought is conceptually problematic, although many Christians and Islamists who followed Aristotle welcomed the possibility.
-As for ordinary embodied human beings Aristotle’s major distinction is between their rational component and their emotions and desires.
+For example, even if computers think without bodies their thought still depends on material components.
+A disembodied thought is conceptually problematic, although many Christians and Islamists who followed Aristotle welcomed the possibility.
+As for ordinary embodied human beings, Aristotle’s major distinction is between their rational component and their emotions and desires.
 He also distinguished between theoretical and practical reasoning.

 Aristotle also held that humans are social and political creatures who have activities common to all.
 He also thought that we can only reach our full development in societies.
-However he does not think that woman are rational creatures, and his remarks are quite disparaging toward them.
+However he does not think that women are rational creatures, and his remarks are quite disparaging toward them.
 Perhaps worst of all, Aristotle advocated a doctrine of natural slavery—the idea that some are naturally slaves.
 He thinks this is the status of non-Greek barbarians.
-Still we should not reject the rest of Aristotle’s thought because he was a misogynist, racist, and imperialist.
-[Aristotle’s doctrine of natural slavery heavily influenced the Catholic Spanish conquerors of the new world, many of whom used this doctrine to justify their horrific treatment of the people of the new world.
-For more see the disputations during that time held particularly at the University of Salamanca.]
+Still, we should not reject the rest of Aristotle’s thought because he was a misogynist, racist, and imperialist.
+[Aristotle’s doctrine of natural slavery heavily influenced the Catholic Spanish conquerors of the new world, many of whom used it to justify their horrific treatment of the people of the new world.
+For more see the disputations during that time, particularly those held at the University of Salamanca.]

 Ideal and Diagnosis – Rather than diagnosing a flaw in human nature and proposing a remedy, Aristotle gives us an account of the end, purpose or meaning of life and how one might achieve it.
 Rather than offer an otherworldly account of salvation, he offers one for this world—one more akin to Confucianism or Buddhism.

 Aristotle begins by asking if there is one thing at which all action aims; if there is one thing all action seeks for its own sake.
 Aristotle says that eudaimonia is that thing.
-This is variously translated as happiness, flourishing, well-being, living well, fulfillment, perfection, and more.
+Eudaimonia is variously translated as happiness, flourishing, well-being, living well, fulfillment, or perfection.
 In his own words “the human good turns out to be activity in the soul [mind] in accordance with excellence.”
-In other words the good life is activity that involves rationality and embodying excellence over an entire lifetime.
+In other words, the good life is activity that involves rationality and embodying excellence over an entire lifetime.

 In contrast to the state of virtue [knowing, wanting, and doing the right thing] stand brutishness (vice) [which is to not know, want, or do the good]; badness (incontinence) [which is to not want or do the good, although one may know it] and lack of self-control (continence) [which it to not do the good, although one may want and know it.
 Unlike Socrates, who thought knowledge was sufficient for virtue (KSV) and Plato, who recognized inner conflict, Aristotle recognized how weakness of will implies that KSV is false.
 Knowing the good doesn’t mean one will do it.

 Realization or Prescription: Political Expertise and Intellectual Contemplation – A key is that vice and virtue result from habits, which themselves are the result of past actions and environment, including the social and political environment.
 [Aristotle says that political science is the science which studies the good for humans.]
 This leads us to Aristotle’s conception of government and society.
-In brief Aristotle believed that societies can only survive and flourish if there is some basic agreement about issues of private morality.
-[It is hard to know his prescription for a pluralistic society like ours.
-The founders of the USA thought that individual moral and religious pluralism was allowable, as long as the public, secular good took precedence.]
+In brief, Aristotle believed that societies can only survive and flourish if there is some basic agreement about issues of private morality.
+[The founders of the USA thought that individual moral and religious pluralism was allowable, as long as the public, secular good took precedence.]

-As for his specific, ideal notion of the good life Aristotle contrasts lives of pleasure, honor, and intellectual reflection.
+In thinking about the ideal life, Aristotle contrasts lives of pleasure, honor, and intellectual reflection.
 Not surprisingly he felt the latter was superior.
-Intellectual contemplation he thought was the highest and best human activity.
-Needless to say the authors reject Aristotle’s belief that intellectual activity is higher than other worthwhile activities.
-[Plato argues that intellectual pleasures are better than physical ones.
-He says you can confirm this by asking someone who has experienced both types which they prefer.
-He argues they will always say intellectual pleasures are superior.]
-The authors also criticized Aristotle for not noting how much one’s station in life affects their ability to live well.
+He thought that intellectual contemplation was the highest and best human activity.
+[Plato argued that intellectual pleasures are better than physical ones.
+He says you can confirm this by asking anyone who has experienced both types, and they will prefer intellectual pleasures.]
+But Aristotle doesn’t seem to account for how much one’s station in life affects their ability to live well.